andrewcmyers/bibweb/docs/index.md

 ## Usage

-To run bibweb, it is given a bibweb script as an argument:
+To run Bibweb, it is given a Bibweb script as an argument:

     bibweb example.bibweb